 - T2: low to intermediate signal intensity

 This abnormal material covers the synovial membrane, fills subchondral defects, and extends to periarticular soft tissue.
 Joint effusion is usually present.

-Differential for multiple lytic bone lesions include:
+The differential for multiple lytic bone lesions includes:

 - renal failure patients undergoing long-term haemodialysis

 - periarticular soft tissue swelling, joint effusion, and large subchondral erosions ("cysts")

 - deposition of an abnormal soft tissue with low signal on all MRI sequences